clavinjune-blog-repo/clavinjune-blog-repo.github.io/_posts/2020-06-26-welcome-to-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

+> The overriding design goal for Markdown's
+> formatting syntax is to make it as readable
+> as possible.
+The idea is that a
+> Markdown-formatted document should be
+> publishable as-is, as plain text, without
+> looking like it's been marked up with tags
+> or formatting instructions.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home